MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-advanced-examples.md

 :::image type="content" alt-text="media/07-case-operator.png" source="media/07-case-operator.png":::

-The expression is very simple but uses important operator *CASE()* which allows to switch context for case level.
+The expression is simple, but uses the important operator `CASE()`, which allows you to switch context for case level.
 This is the only way how to calculate event level metrics and ask for metrics (values) from its case.

 **Usage in Minit desktop application:**